MrMudborn/nft-metadata-generator/README.md

 ## Create contractURI metadata:
-set your inputs on line 32 of contractURI.js in your terminal, run `node contractURI.js`
+set your inputs on line 32 of contractURI.js in your terminal, run `node contractURI.js`# nft-metadata-generator